ExplicITConsulting/set-outlooksignatures.com/searchtest.md

         // Function to display suggestions (for autocomplete) function displaySuggestions(query) {
+            // This function is called within a try-catch in performSearch,
-            const suggestions = index.suggest(query, {
+            // so we don't need another try-catch here. const suggestions = index.suggest(query, {
                 limit: 5, // Limit the number of suggestions
                 // You can add `fuzzy: true` here if you want fuzzy suggestions